baozzii/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Duplicate handling
+## Duplicate entries

-* Recipients with the same phone number are considered as duplicates and rejected.
+* A new recipient with the same phone number as an existing recipient is considered to be a duplicate entry and cannot be added.

-* Emergency contact’s phone number cannot be the same as the recipient’s phone number.
-Same emergency contact name and recipient name is allowed.
-* Recipients with the same name are not considered duplicates and are accepted.
+* A new recipient with the same name as an existing recipient is not considered to be a duplicate entry, and can be added.

 --------------------------------------------------------------------------------------------------------------------